There has been no change in Congolese employment law in the last 12 months.

-The status of white-collar or of blue-collar workers does not exist under Congolese law, whilst in other countries there is often a distinction between these two statuses.
+The status of white-collar or of blue-collar workers, whilst often differentiated in other countries, does not exist as such under Congolese law.
+In fact, the Congolese Labour Code refers from time to time to white-collar or to blue-collar workers but does not make any distinction in the applicable rules.
 This means that the same rules will apply to all workers of an undertaking, regardless of whether the activity they perform is more manual (blue collar) or intellectual (white collar).

 Congolese law retains only one status, being that of "worker".
 The terms "white-collar worker" and "blue-collar worker" have no legal definition.